sudowork/gdi-intro-to-devops/slides-2020-11-12/01-opening.md

 note:

-- Use event chat to ask questions.
+- Use session chat to ask questions.
 Will try to answer live.
 - Feel free to ask a question at any time and I'll try to get to it
 - There will be breaks for Q&A as well after each section